Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 That was apparently one of Claude’s random weird phrases that he would pull out from time to time, especially when he had sealed the deal on some arrangements.
 Eryn shook her head.
 Now, he had Dengel saying it sometimes.
 Though Saki had told her how it meant ‘all according to plan’ in her native language, neither one of them could figure out why Claude said it with such a sinister smile.

 When he wasn’t cooking at the restaurant, Claude had been going around to the other nobles who had suddenly been left struggling after the demise of the Duke.
-With his knowledge of otherworldly goods, it seemed like he could find new opportunities for the products that they marketed.
-In truth, it seemed like those people would follow anyone as long as they could profit off of the relationship.
+With his knowledge of otherworldly goods, he could find new opportunities for the products that they marketed.
+In truth, it seemed like those people would follow anyone as long as they could profit from the relationship.

 It had actually been quite a while since she had spent any time with her familiar.
 After the brief glimpse of his ability during the wedding ceremony, there hadn’t been any battles.
 They were both doing all they could to adapt to this new life.
 It was rather unfortunate as she wanted to see more of his newfound capabilities.